jakobzhao/geog371/labs/lab04/readme.md

 To submit this practical exercise, you will need to submit the url of the GitHub repository to **Canvas Dropbox**.
 On the assignment tab,  check the item of this PE, press the `Submit Assignment` button to submit your PE report.
 Please contact the instructor or TA if you have any difficulty.

+## References:

+[1] Walton, Amy Lee 2017 [MapBox Design Guide](guide-to-map-design-part-1.pdf), Mapbox, retrieved at Oct 27, 2017.

+## Note：

+In terms of sharing you style to [MapBox](https://www.mapbox.com/gallery/), you can also Tweet it with #BuiltWithMapbox to submit it to the gallery.